Category: Work

 One of the project’s requirements was that all of the features fully work on both mobile devices and desktops.
 So the layouts were designed to adjust nicely through various screen resolutions.

-Recording from the actual product after implemented.
+Recording from the actual product after implementation.

 Delivering and tweaking